-- For the election of directors, the three nominees receiving the most "For" votes from the holders of the shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
-Only votes "For" or "Withheld" will affect the outcome. - To be approved, the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011 must receive a "For" vote from the majority of the shares present and entitled to vote either in person or by proxy.
+- For the election of directors, the two nominees receiving the most "For" votes from the holders of the shares present in person or represented by proxy and entitled to vote on the election of directors will be elected.
+Only votes "For" or "Withheld" will affect the outcome. - To be approved, the ratification of the selection of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2012 must receive a "For" vote from the majority of the shares present and entitled to vote either in person or by proxy.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - To be approved, the amendment to the Certificate of Incorporation must receive a "For" vote from the majority of the shares of our common stock outstanding and entitled to vote.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have the same effect as "Against" votes.
+Broker non-votes will have no effect.